someguynamedben/D.A.D.Bot/README.md

 * Make sure you add the dotenv package and discord.js install in the same directory as your package.json for the project.
 * API key in the .env file needs to be in the format `<TOKEN_NAME>=<API key>`.
-* Make sure node and
+* Make sure node and npm are added to path
+* If you get `SyntaxError: Cannot use import statement outside a module` then make sure you add `"type": "module"` to `package.json`.

 ## Author